 The GO System is working like a charm for me; I am actually sleeping at night instead of worrying about what I’ve forgotten!
 I swear this system has just about changed my life because I have stopped worrying about missing deadlines and forgetting things.
 I really love it for those recurring items that have to be filed monthly like the Virginia sales tax form and the other official requirements that we have to do for our employees.
 Thanks, Susan—I love the GO System!

 —Sarah P., small business owner

 Never caught up with email, forgetting to include information that should have been in a report, not responding to critical messages, missing deadlines.
 Does this sound like your employees?
 If they’re not using Microsoft® Outlook email to its full potential, this three-hour seminar could save them hours each week and increase their productivity.

-This this unique seminar incorporates time management and organizing techniques as well as a live demonstration of Outlook features and shortcuts unknown to Outlook users.
+This unique seminar incorporates time management and organizing techniques as well as a live demonstration of Outlook features and shortcuts unknown to many Outlook users.
 Attendees will learn how to:

 - Receive pop-up alerts when messages from specific people arrive in the inbox

 - Move an email message to a folder with a single click of the mouse, no matter where that folder is in the file hierarchy

 - Have certain messages, such as subscriptions, automatically go to folders other than the Inbox

 - Have immediate access to menu items used frequently

 - Use flags effectively as reminders of required action